On March 19, 2023, the New York Times carried a story that began:

 It’s one of the great injustices of this era that countries contributing negligible amounts to global carbon emissions are now feeling the most harrowing impacts of climate change.
 Pakistan, which makes up less than 1 percent of the world’s carbon footprint, had a third of its territory under water in last year’s floods.
 Parts of Kenya, Ethiopia and Somalia are experiencing the worst drought in 70 years of record-keeping, threatening millions with famine, even though the entire continent of Africa contributes less than 4 percen of global carbon emissions. . . .

 Most of us recognize that the world is rapidly warming, and that the warming is being driven by rising carbon dioxide (CO2) levels in the atmosphere.
-We probably also realize that different parts of the world are more or less responsible for the rise in CO2 .
+We probably also realize that different parts of the world are differently responsible for the rise in CO2 .
 Although the rising atmospheric CO2 level is the main driver of global warming, other gases contribute, particularly methane.
 Their contributions are usually given as CO2 equivalent, or CO2e, the amount of CO2 that would contribute as much to global warming as those gases do.
 (This is explored in another post.)

 Although methane and other gases make a contribution, the data here are about the major factor, CO2 itself, which is a reasonable proxy for all atmospheric pollutants that cause global warming.